luigi-asprino/MON/README.md

 ## Tracking the usage

-Tracking the usage of an ontology allows to measure the impact of the work.
+Tracking the usage of an ontology is crucial for allowing us to measure the impact of the work.
 If you use one the ontologies of the network in your project, **please** let us know it by opening an issue.

 ## References